sasqwatch/ViolentFungus-C2/README.md

 # Violent Fungus C2

-Still working on this.
-It is nowhere near a complete functional program.
+I’m building a command and control (C2) program suite to learn C2 software design and implementation at a fine-grained level (using MITRE ATT&CK C2 Techniques https://attack.mitre.org/tactics/TA0011/ and existing C2 software as reference).

-This project is written in C++ with Qt 5.
+Additionally, I want to get proficient coding Qt C++ targeting multiple platforms.
+I’m aiming for a 1.0 release in 2022.

-Website for this project is at https://sog.re/violentfungus-c2-project/ or https://violentfungus.com (same location)
+Website for this project is at https://sog.re/violentfungus-c2-project/.

 ## Core Goals
 * Small binary size.